Sheer khurma

 This special dish is served on the morning of Eid day in the family after the Eid prayer as breakfast, and throughout the day to all the visiting guests.
-In its original form, it consists of dates mixed with milk from Iran and dry fruits and nuts from Afghanistan which is where it originated.
-It is modified in India by the addition of fried semia and caramelised sugar.
+In its original form, it consists of dates mixed with milk from Iran and dry fruits and nuts from Afghanistan, and is modified in India by the addition of fried semia and caramelised sugar.

 Ingredients

 The main ingredients used in sheer khurma are vermicelli, whole milk, sugar, and dates.
 Depending on the region, cardamom, pistachios, almonds, cloves, saffron, raisins, and rose water are also added.

 Preparation

 Vermicelli are fried in clarified butter.
 Then milk (sheer) is added and the vermicelli are allowed to cook further.
 As the mixture thickens, sugar and dates are added along with any other dried fruits.
 In some areas locals opt to use a higher milk-to-vermicelli ratio because they prefer a thinner drink-like consistency.